Nobody knows exactly how many rats are living in New York City, but in 2014 statisticians estimated their population to be around 2 million.

 - Getting rid of their hiding & nesting spots

-- Eliminating anything that may attract new rats.
+- Cleaning up other conditions that attract rats.

 Here are some simple prevention tips for tenants and landlords to protect your neighborhood from New York City rats: